 The essence of a Pilates workout is quality of movement over quantity of movement.
 Pilates is an effective exercise discipline because it is a workout based on precise alignment and execution of movements.
 Although attention to detail is fundamental tenet of the method, a Pilates workout is far from stagnant.
 The goal of the Method is to dynamically move while maintaining this high level of precision.

 Every Pilates exercise consists of stretch, strength, and control components.
-The stretch in the body is created by the strength of oppositional forces, while the mind must control the movement to keep joints aligned and neutral.
+The stretch in the body is created by the strength of oppositional forces, while the mind must control the movement to keep joints aligned and centered.

 The Pilates method was created by Joseph Pilates as a means to rectify his own physical ailments and weaknesses.
 He spent his lifetime dedicated to studying human anatomy and animal movements to formulate the work with which he used to strengthen his own sick and frail body.
 He believed that through his system people could gain the mastery of their mind over the complete control of their bodies.
 Joseph Pilates' philosophies are stated in his book Return to Life through Contrology with which he calls for people to regain control over their lives and to empower themselves through physical independence.